This call has ended, please subscribe to our newsletter to be informed about the next open call.

 Process

-• All applicants, whether selected or not, receive a response to their applications by mid-July, 2023.
+• All groups of applicants, whether selected or not, will receive a response to their applications by mid-July 2025.

-• Shortlisted participants will be invited for an online conversation to elaborate on their application before a final selection is made.
+• Shortlisted groups will be invited for an online conversation to elaborate on their application between July 7 and 9, before a final selection is made.

 • Due to the high volume of applications and the confidentiality of the selection process, Mophradat cannot provide individual feedback explaining the reason an application was not selected.